scalawithcats/scala-with-cats/src/pages/adt/structural-corecursion.md

 Just as we could abstract structural recursion as a fold, for any given algebraic data type we can abstract structural corecursion as an unfold.
 Unfolds are much less commonly used than folds, but they are still a nice tool to have.

-Let's work through the process using `MyList` again.
+Let's work through the process of deriving unfold, using `MyList` as our example again.

 ```scala mdoc:reset:silent
 enum MyList[A] {